adamritter/nostr-relaypool-ts/README.md

 # nostr-relaypool-ts
-A Nostr RelayPool implementation in TypeScript using only nostr-tools library as a dependency
+A Nostr RelayPool implementation in TypeScript using only https://github.com/nbd-wtf/nostr-tools library as a dependency

 Install:
 npm i nostr-relaypool